 Connecting to the wired network

 To connect to the Internet while on campus, open a web browser and enter your UD username and password on the University of Dayton Network Access page.
-Alternately, on-campus users can bypass the webpage authentication by downloading the NAC agent and authenticating to our campus network through that application.

 Off Campus Access to the UD Network